LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'SPECTRUM': 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction, used for the wavelength solution.

+- 'BPM': Bad pixel mask (unsigned 8-bit integer).
+BPM = 1 for known bad pixels.
+BPM = 2 for saturated pixels.

-- 'ERROR': Formal uncertainty on the 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction.
+- 'ERR': Formal uncertainty on the 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction.

+- 'WAVELENGTH': 2-D frame of the wavelength model evaluated at the center of every pixel in Angstroms.
+  This extension is compressed, but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO, because GZip is lossless.

 - 'FEATURES': FITS binary table with the centroids of the detected features in the stacked ThAr arc lamp frames.
   These features are used to fit the wavelength solution.
 The pixel positions are stored in the 'x' and 'y' columns.
   The 'flux' and 'fluxerror' columns store the brightness of the features.
 The error on the centroid is stored in the 'centroid_error' column.
 The 'traceid' column corresponds to the value in the 'TRACES' extension of the stacked quartz lamp flat.

-- 'WAVELENGTH': 2-D frame of the wavelength model evaluated at the center of every pixel in Angstroms.
-  This extension is compressed, but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO, because GZip is lossless.

 - 'FIBERS': FITS binary table mapping the order number from the TRACES extension to fiber number.